digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/upgrading.rst

 When doing this, you need to change the database name and user name in above command to match your setup.

+.. _test-your-config:

 Test your Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~

-First, test that the configuration still works
+Test that the configuration still works

 .. code-block:: bash